valstat/valstat-rfc/VALSTAT.md

 Context depends on the domain.
 As ever in the information systems, the meaning of the information is context specific.

-VALSTAT is a protocol for light **and** efficient information passing.
+VALSTAT is a protocol aiming for light **and** efficient information passing.

 VALSTAT is not a messaging protocol.
 Contrast it to some protocol using (for example) XML (or JSON) documents for functions calling and function return values.
-Author is not aware of such a protocol.
+That can be imagined but author is not aware of such a protocol.
+Probably being not simple, and thus not resilient.
+Resilience and complexity do not mix.

 But anything between that and VALSTAT record of two fields, is not as light and not as efficient as VALSTAT structure.

-And going bellow the two, degenerates back to the "single error value return" anti-pattern.
+And going bellow the two fields, degenerates back to the "single error value return" anti-pattern.

 ### 4.2.
 IT landscape matters

-VALSTAT protocol value lies in it's deliberate simplicity, still capable aiding in solving the software operational and interoperability issues.
+High utility of the VALSTAT protocol lies in it's deliberate simplicity.
+Mechanism simple but still capable in aiding and solving the software operational and interoperability issues.
+On all levels of construction.

-Modern software architectures are clusters of inter-operating but separated components and even sub-systems.
-One thorny big infrastructure issue, is solving universally applicable returns handling, across language and system  barriers.
-And this is where VALSTAT as a protocol might help. (think JSON format for VALSTAT protocol)
+Modern software architectures are clusters of inter-operating but separated components and sub-systems.
+After decades of somewhat chaotic growth, one thorny big software engineering issue, is solving universally applicable returns handling, across languages and components and even system barriers.
+And this is where VALSTAT as a protocol might help. (think JSON format for VALSTAT protocol implementation)

 Universal adoption of the VALSTAT requires no changes in any of the software development languages.
-It just has to be universally adopted and used.
+It just has to be universally adopted, used and architected with.

 <!-- div class="page"/ -->

-## 5. Conclusions
+## 5. Conclusions are a few

 Hopefully proving the benefits of evolution of error code handling into returns handling protocol does not need much convincing.

 There are many real situations where the VALSTAT protocol can be successfully used.
-From a micro to the macro level.
+From a micro to the macro layers of the information systems .

-As an common returns protocol, VALSTAT state requires to be ubiquitously adopted to become truly an instrumental to widespread interoperability.
+As an common function call/return protocol, VALSTAT requires to be ubiquitously adopted to become truly instrumental to the widespread interoperability.
 From micro to macro levels.
 From inside the code to inter component calls.
-From inside an project to inter systems situations.
+From inside an software project to inter systems situations.

 VALSTAT protocol is multilingual in nature.
-Thus adopters from any imperative language are free to implement it in any way they wish too.
+Thus adopters coming from any imperative programming language are free to implement it in any way they wish too.
 For non coherent groups of adopters, the key requirement is: interoperability.

 Authors primary aim is to suggest widespread adoption of this paradigm.
 As shown VALSTAT is more than just solving the "error-signalling problem".
 It is an paradigm, instrumental in solving the often hard and orthogonal set of run-time operational requirements.

 VALSTAT aims high.
 And it's proposed scope is rather wide.
 But it is a humble protocol.
 It is just an simple and effective way of building bridges over deeply fragmented parts of the vast global IT infrastructure.
-While in the same time imposing extremely little on adopters implementations and leaving the non-adopters to "proceed as before" if they wish too.
+While in the same time imposing extremely little on adopters and their implementations and leaving the non-adopters to "proceed as before" if they wish too.

 Obstacles to VALSTAT adoption are far from just technical.
-But here is at least an immediately usable attempt to chart the way out.
+But here is at least an immediately usable attempt to chart the way out of IT legacy dictatorship.

 ----------------------